davidconalrobinson/open-data-platform/README.md

       ```
       kubectl port-forward svc/hub -n <platform_namespace specified in vars.tfvars file> 8000:8081
       ```
 - Open a browser and go to `http://localhost:8000`.
 Your browser will probably warn you that the site's certificate cannot be trusted.
-You can ignore this warning for now because we still have not configured a host and DNS records (we'll do this below in XXX).
+You can ignore this warning for now because we still have not configured a host and DNS records.
 - Click to login using GitHub.
 You will be prompted to authorise access, and then you will be redirected to the homepage of the service.
 At this point you should have access and everything should be working as expected.

 ### Accessing open-mds from a remote cluster deployment